FlexMeasures/flexmeasures/documentation/concepts/security_auth.rst

 .. note:: Authentication (and authorization, see below) affects the FlexMeasures API and UI.
 The CLI (command line interface) can only be used if the user is already on the server and can execute ``flexmeasures`` commands, thus we can safely assume they are admins.

-Authorisation
+Authorization
 --------------

-*Authorisation* is the system by which the FlexMeasures platform decides whether an authenticated user can access a feature.
+*Authorization* is the system by which the FlexMeasures platform decides whether an authenticated user can access a feature.
 For instance, many features are reserved for administrators, others for users belonging to certain accounts.
 An example for the latter is that a user might need to belong to an account with the "Prosumer" account role (usually the owner of assets).

 .. note:: Each user belongs to exactly one account.